Matthew Farndale

 1793

-of Kilton.
-He was baptised at Brotton on 3 November 1793 (Brotton PR & IGI).
+on 30 September 1793, the twin of William, son of William & Mary Farndale (FAR00183) of Kilton.
+He was baptised at Brotton on 3 November 1793 (Brotton PR).

-born at Kilton Hall and baptised at The Parish Church, Brotton, on 3 November
+was one of twin sons born at Kilton Hall and baptised at The Parish Church,

-1793.
+Brotton, on 3 November 1793.
 The other twin was William.
-Mathew and William were the third and fourth
+Mathew and William

-children of William and Mary Farndale of Kilton Hall Farm, Kilton.
-Kilton was
+were the third and fourth children of William and Mary Farndale of Kilton Hall

-then a village of some 120 inhabitants.
-Matthew's elder brothers were George
+Farm, Kilton.
+Kilton was then a village of some 120 inhabitants.
+Matthew's

-(born 1789) and John (born 1791).
-There were to be four more children, Mary (b
+elder brothers were George (born 1789) and John (born 1791).
+There were to be

-1796), Martin (b 1798), Anna (b 1801) and Elizabeth (b 1804).
+four more children, Mary (b 1796), Martin (b 1798), Anna (b 1801) and Elizabeth

-We know very little about Matthew's life
+We know little

-to school in the village or possibly at Brotton and go to church regularly.
+school in the village or possibly at Brotton and go to church regularly.
 His

 parents were churchgoers and about the turn of the century became methodists.